Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

+In this section, we work over an algebraically closed field and omit the Tate twists (most of the time) for simplicity of notations.
+Our goal is to prove the following theorem.

-\begin{thm} Let $X$ be a smooth projective variety defined over an algebraically closed field, which is separably rationally connected in codimension $1$.
-There is a smooth projective curve $C$ with a family of $1$-dimensional cycles $\Gamma \subset C \times X$ such that
+\begin{thm} Let $X$ be a $d$-dimensional smooth projective variety defined over an algebraically closed field, which is separably rationally connected in codimension one.
+Fix a prime number $\ell$ different from the characteristic of $k$.
+Then the following two subgroups of $H^{2d-3}_{\et}(X, \ZZ_\ell)$ agree: